 If you know someone with arthritis, you may have heard them reference a connection between the weather and their joint pain.
 There is an interesting connection to explore as theories range from a connection to air pressure or humidity or simply a general decrease in physical activity on stormy days.

 Patients with arthritis are encouraged to stay active – both children and adults.
 By maintaining regular physical activity you can improve your arthritis pain, function, and mood.
 Additionally, this can help you maintain a healthy lifestyle and body weight.

 It is important that you select activities that are comfortable for your joints.
-Often times arthritis patients find biking or swimming to be great options that have a low impact on your joints.
+Oftentimes arthritis patients find biking or swimming to be great options that have a low impact on their joints.

 A 2015 study from the CDC examined the prevalence of arthritis in each state.
 This was accomplished using randomized surveys.
 States located in the southeast section of the United States (excluding Florida) were observed to have the highest rates of arthritis, between 25.8% and 33.6% of the population.
 Maine and Michigan also ranked in this high category.